pbuller212/Event-Sourcing-Notes/README.md

 I initially heard about through an [episode](https://coder.show/616) of the [Code Radio podcast](https://coder.show/) podcast with Adam Dymitruk.
 Listening, it touched on some of the pain points I have experienced as a developer and working with clients and other stakeholders.

+The quote that had me hooked was "__It is developers understanding, not your business knowledge that becomes software.__" I have found this to be true, as there is often a disconnect between what the business wants and the project delivered.

 I purchase the books Understanding Event Sourcing by Martin Dilger.
 These are my notes going through the book.

 ## Chapter Notes